sympy/sympy/doc/src/modules/physics/mechanics/examples/multi_degree_freedom_holonomic_system.rst

 compound pendulum from the vertical, and :math:`q_3` represents the angle of the simple pendulum relative to the compound pendulum.
-The generalized speed :math:`u_1` represents the lateral speed of the block, :math:`u_2` represents the lateral speed of the compound pendulum, and :math:`u_3` represents the angular velocity of the simple pendulum relative to the compound pendulum.
+The generalized speed :math:`u_1` represents the lateral speed of the block, :math:`u_2` represents the angular velocity of the compound pendulum, and :math:`u_3` represents the angular velocity of the simple pendulum relative to the compound pendulum.

 We also create some ``symbols`` to represent the length and mass of the